avantiD02/mini-jira/README.md

-# Mini JIRA - Bug Tracker API
+# Mini JIRA - Full Stack Bug Tracking System

 A **Mini JIRA clone** built using Django and Django REST Framework.
 This is a full-featured backend for tracking issues with priorities, statuses, and authenticated user actions.